 The loan position that is available to the prospective lender also plays a part in underwriting approval and interest rate offered.
 When a senior lender is already in place, and they are not willing to subordinate to a new lender, this leaves only junior positions available to incoming debt financing.
 Second, or junior position loans, leave lenders at additional risk; in the event of default, the second position lender may be left with no right of recovery.
 When the borrower defaults, and foreclosure proceedings are pursued, the senior position lender will have first entitlement to proceeds.

-Build Your Record of Success
+Build Your Record of Success in Real Estate Development

 Getting the funds needed to push your projects forward has never been easier.
 While there are many project and borrower vetting requirements, the availability of capital afforded by the online real estate investment model is providing more cost-effective financing to the organizers of qualified and profitable projects.
 Collaborating with leaders in the crowdfunding space will allow you to build your track-record and lay the groundwork for consistent successful ventures going into the future.